 Hoe weekly to stop weed seeds germinating.
 Cut down uncultivated areas and spray re-growth with Bio Glyphosate ready for next season.
-Scatter slug pellets.
 Apply path weed killer.
-Water plants thoroughly, do not waste time & water by indiscriminate spraying.
+Water plants thoroughly, do not waste time and water by indiscriminate spraying.
 Top-dress containers with horticultural 4mm grit.
 Feed weekly with Maxicrop or Phostrogen.
-If going on holiday arrange for a friend to water plants in containers, frames, greenhouse, outdoor tomatoes, marrows, courgettes & cucumbers.
-Encourage them to pick ALL sweet peas, courgettes, french & runner beans as these will stop producing if left on the plant.
+If going on holiday arrange for a friend to water plants in containers, frames, greenhouse, outdoor tomatoes, marrows, courgettes and cucumbers.
+Encourage them to pick ALL sweet peas, courgettes, french and runner beans as these will stop producing if left on the plant.
 Stock up with ‘Restaurant Quality’ lump wood charcoal for those impromptu barbecues.

-VEG PLOT: - Plant brassicas & leeks.
-Sow lettuce & carrots (cover with cloches in October), spring cabbage, pak choi, carrots, radish, spinach, turnips and main crop onions.
+VEG PLOT: - Plant brassicas and leeks.
+Sow lettuce and carrots (cover with cloches in October), spring cabbage, pak choi, carrots, radish, spinach and turnips.
 Pinch outside shoots of non-bush tomatoes, tie plants regularly to their 4' support canes.
 Feed weekly.
-Spray potatoes every 14 days with Fruit & Veg Fungal Killer when leaves touch to protect against potato blight.
+Spray potatoes every 14 days with Fruit and Veg Fungal Killer when leaves touch to protect against potato blight.

-FRUIT: - Pick soft fruit & tie in new shoots.
-Tidy strawberry plants by removing & burning old leaves, runners & straw.
+FRUIT: - Pick soft fruit and tie in new shoots.
+Tidy strawberry plants by removing and burning old leaves, runners and straw.
 Apply 2 oz. sq. yd.
 Growmore .
-Dig up three year old stock & destroy.
-Create a new bed on well manured ground now for a good crop next year.
+Dig up three year old stock and destroy.
+Create a new bed on well-manured ground now for a good crop next year.

-GREENHOUSE: - Ventilate, provide shade & maintain humidity.
+GREENHOUSE: - Ventilate, provide shade and maintain humidity.
 Water daily.
 Take cuttings of heathers, geraniums and fuchsias.
 Insert into sandy compost in pots.
 Control insects with a ready to use Insect Gun or Sprayday.
-Tie tomato, cucumber, pepper & aubergine plants to their support canes with PVC plant rings.
+Tie tomato, cucumber, pepper and aubergine plants to their support canes with PVC plant rings.
 Feed weekly when fruits begin to swell with tomato feed.
 Tomato plants tend to ‘stress’ through August, in very sunny conditions the leaves fold inwards.
 Water twice a week with a heaped teaspoon to a 2 gallon watering can of Epsom salts (for its magnesium).
-Feed cucumbers & melons with a teaspoon of dried blood weekly & water in.
+Feed cucumbers and melons with a teaspoon of dried blood weekly and water in.

 FLOWERS:- Remove old heads to keep them flowering.
 Mulch borders with chipped bark or peat.